Updated March 15, 2020

-It’s summer, and in summer we seek out the calm and tranquility of open space, whether it be fields, parks or woods.
+The warm weather is upon us, and when it’s nice out we seek out the calm and tranquility of open space, whether it be fields, parks or woods.
 That’s why I love living in Westchester County, New York, for all the beautiful green space it offers.
 Tired of your local park?
 Here’s a list of some of our favorite parks and nature preserves in the county.
 It’s by no means a complete list, but some of our faves that we think deserve a worthwhile mention.

 The Best of Westchester’s Parks and Preserves

 I could rave all day about this under-the-radar gem in Yonkers.
 Known as “Eden on the Hudson”, this Persian-Indo park is set atop the Hudson river with dramatic views and exquisite gardens.
 Walk around and feel like you’ve stepped back in time, and let the kids run free.
 Trust me when I say, there is no other place like it.
 You can read more about it in my dedicated post on Untermyer Park.